-During 2020, we maintained the 2020 Incentive Compensation Plan (the "ICP"), in which all of our named executive officers participated.
+During 2021, we maintained the 2021 Incentive Compensation Plan (the "ICP"), in which all our named executive officers participated.
 The ICP is designed to encourage and reward contributions toward achieving our business goals.
 The ICP provides for a bonus opportunity based on achievement of three company-wide financial targets (discussed below) and, other than Mr. Stubblefield, individual performance.
 Bonus opportunities (expressed as a percentage of base salary) under the ICP are reviewed annually by the Compensation and Human Resources Committee.
 Actual bonus payments under the ICP for a given year, if any, are determined based on predetermined performance measures approved by the Compensation and Human Resources Committee.
 The predetermined performance measures are consistent with our financial and operational objectives for the year.
 The Compensation and Human Resources Committee has discretion to modify all or any portion of any award as it deems necessary or appropriate.

-For 2020, our Board of Directors and Compensation and Human Resources Committee established company-wide Adjusted EBITDA (40%), Sales Growth (40%) and Net Working Capital as a percentage of sales (20%), each calculated on a constant currency basis, as the company-wide financial targets.
+For 2021, our Board of Directors and Compensation and Human Resources Committee established company-wide sales growth (45%), Adjusted EBITDA (35%) and Net Working Capital as a percentage of sales (20%), each calculated on a constant currency basis, as the company-wide financial targets.
 For the definition of Adjusted EBITDA and reconciliation to the most directly comparable measure under GAAP, see "Appendix A--Non-GAAP Financial Measurements".
 Net working capital is defined as total accounts receivable plus inventory less accounts payable, and is measured as the average of the most recent 5 quarter end net working capital divided by the trailing 12 months of sales.
 Constant currency measures are calculated using fixed foreign currency exchange rates based on the average of the prior year's monthly average rates.
-These rates are generally established at the beginning of the year in connection with the development of the operating plan for the year, in order to ensure that management is focused on long-term growth and not on short-term changes in foreign currency exchange rates.
+These rates are generally established at the beginning of the year in connection with the development of the operating plan for the year, to ensure that management is focused on long-term growth and not on short-term changes in foreign currency exchange rates.
 Our Board of Directors and Compensation and Human Resources Committee chose these financial targets because they are key measure used by management to set business goals and evaluate our financial results and profitability.
 Adjusted EBITDA is used by our senior management to establish financial earnings targets in its annual operating plan.

-In order to fund any portion of the ICP, the Company must first meet the minimum constant currency Adjusted EBITDA target, which was \$1,074.0 billion for 2020.
+In order to fund any portion of the ICP, the Company must first meet the minimum constant currency Adjusted EBITDA target, which was \$1,232.3 million for 2021.
 If this threshold is not met, the plan is not funded and no payouts are made.
-Upon achievement of the minimum constant currency Adjusted EBITDA, payouts under the Adjusted EBITDA and revenue components of the ICP start at a 25% funding level and payouts under the net working capital component of the ICP start at 50% funding level and graduate on a straight-line basis to the applicable target for a 100% payout based on actual performance for the relevant metric (Adjusted EBITDA, sales growth and net working capital as a percentage of sales).
+Upon achievement of the minimum constant currency Adjusted EBITDA, payouts start at 50% funding level and graduate on a straight-line basis to the applicable target for a 100% payout based on actual performance for the relevant metric (Adjusted EBITDA, sales growth and net working capital as a percentage of sales).
 Each component then graduates on a straight-line basis to the applicable stretch target for a 200% payout.
 The maximum funding of the bonus pool is limited to 200%.